Menu

 What Is Paracentesis for Mesothelioma?

-Paracentesis is the removal of abdominal fluid buildup with a hollow needle.
-There are about 150,000 paracentesis procedures completed per year in the United States.
+Paracentesis removes the abdominal fluid buildup with a hollow needle.
+About 150,000 paracentesis procedures are completed annually in the United States.

 How Does Paracentesis Relieve Symptoms?

-Paracentesis relieves patient symptoms by draining the excess fluid causing discomfort.
+Paracentesis relieves patients’ symptoms that are causing them discomfort by draining the excess fluid.
 A paracentesis procedure is not a permanent solution but offers patients temporary relief from peritoneal effusion.
-Peritoneal mesothelioma patients may undergo repeated paracentesis for symptom management.
+Peritoneal mesothelioma patients may undergo repeated paracentesis procedures for mesothelioma symptom management.

 Peritoneal mesothelioma is not the only disease that causes fluid buildup in the abdomen.
 Fluid buildup is a symptom of many other diseases, such as abdominal cancers and cirrhosis.
 Doctors can use fluid from a paracentesis procedure to diagnose other diseases.

-However, ascitic fluid analysis cannot diagnose mesothelioma.
+However, fluid analysis cannot diagnose mesothelioma.
 The cancer can only be diagnosed through a tissue biopsy.

 Diseases That May Cause Ascites